Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

 In this subsection, we extensively validate and evaluate our proposed metric, \textit{GPF\textsubscript{FAE}}, through a comprehensive set of experimental studies.
 We begin by presenting the relevant experimental setup, providing details of the methodology employed for our evaluation.
-Next, we validate the effectiveness of our proposed \textit{GPF\textsubscript{FAE}} metric on various procedural-fair and -unfair models, thereby demonstrating its capability to accurately distinguish procedural-fair and -unfair models.
+Next, we validate the effectiveness of our proposed \textit{GPF\textsubscript{FAE}} metric on various procedural-fair and \mbox{-unfair} models, thereby demonstrating its capability to accurately distinguish procedural-fair and -unfair models.
 Subsequently, we further investigate the relationship between \textit{GPF\textsubscript{FAE}} and the degree of procedural fairness, exploring how our metric captures and quantifies the level of procedural fairness or unfairness of an ML model.
+We also examine the impact of using different FAE methods on the evaluation results and computational efficiency of the \textit{GPF\textsubscript{FAE}} metric, verifying the reliability and robustness of the proposed metric.
 Furthermore, we explore the relationship between procedural fairness and distributive fairness of the ML model, revealing their interactions and potential implications.
 Additionally, we analyze the choice of the hyper-parameter $n$ in the \textit{GPF\textsubscript{FAE}} metric, considering its impact on the metric's performance and accuracy.
-Finally, we critically discuss the limitations associated with our proposed metric, ensuring a comprehensive understanding of its capabilities and potential limitations.
-The source codes of this work are available at https://github.com/oddwang/GPF-FAE.
+Finally, we critically discuss the limitations associated with our proposed metric, ensuring a comprehensive understanding of its capabilities and potential limitations, and provide promising solutions.
+The source code of this work is available at https://github.com/oddwang/GPF-FAE.